 - Don’t click any links within email messages if you don’t know the sender.

 - Make sure your VPN and firewall are enabled.

 - Have a set-limit on your credit card for online transactions.

 If you’re a business and have been alerted to a data breach and the information being found on the Dark Web, deploy a PR crisis communication strategy immediately, notify your customers immediately, and help them to mitigate any personal risk.

-Disclosure: I am using affiliate links for external services in this article.
+Disclosure: Martech Zone is using affiliate links for external services in this article.